-ALLETE Clean Energy was established in 2011, and focuses on developing, acquiring and operating clean and renewable energy projects.
+ALLETE Clean Energy focuses on developing, acquiring and operating clean and renewable energy projects.
 ALLETE Clean Energy currently owns and operates, in four states, approximately 535 MW of nameplate capacity wind energy generation that are under long-term power sales agreements.
 In addition, ALLETE Clean Energy constructed a 107 MW wind energy facility for sale to Montana-Dakota Utilities; construction and sale were completed in the fourth quarter of 2015.